England | Scotland | Wales | Northern Ireland | Ireland

 *St. Michael’s Children’s Centre Contact Details:A: Hazel Grove, Bedworth CV12 9DAP: 02476 313204

 All of our Practice Nurses are available for a range of duties.
-They are ably supported by our Healthcare Assistants who can carry out less complex procedures, to free up the time of Doctors and Nurses to conduct more detailed investigations, examinations and procedures.
-Please see the following for a list of all the procedures performed by the Nursing team and an indication of the estimated amount of time required for the procedure.
-When making an appointment for this, please advise the staff member booking your appointment of any special circumstances so that they are able to book the appropriate period of time (e.g. large number of stitches requiring removal):
+They are ably supported by our Assistant Practitioner and Healthcare Assistants who can carry out less complex procedures, to free up the time of Doctors and Nurses to conduct more detailed investigations, examinations and procedures.
+The following is a list of all the procedures performed by the Nursing team.
+When making an appointment for this, please advise the staff member booking your appointment of any special circumstances so that they are able to book the appropriate period of time (e.g. large number of stitches requiring removal).

 You can request a chaperone either when booking your appointment or arrival at the surgery for your appointment, or through the clinician at the beginning of the consultation.
 We respectfully request that you make your requirement for a chaperone known as soon as possible, to allow us to make the necessary arrangements.
 If the clinician believes the consultation will require a chaperone and you have not requested one, they will offer you a chaperone.
 The surgery have both male and female trained chaperones available.
 The clinician will record that you have been offered (and if this was accepted or declined) or have requested a chaperone and will then record the identity of the chaperone (if one is present).
 The chaperone should stand in a position to properly observe the procedure so that they are able to act as an independent witness as to how the examination / procedure was carried out.
 If you require an intimate examination which the clinician believes is in your clinical interest, and a chaperone is not available, the clinician will discuss the need for this examination with you, but you have the right to refuse the examination without a chaperone present.
 Please be aware that the clinician may not be able to provide an accurate diagnosis if they are unable to carry out the necessary investigations and may therefore require you to re-book an appointment when a chaperone can be made available.